2 Guiding Principles + 8 Management Practices for Boosting Employee Motivation at Your Firm

 Allow employees to make suggestions, and for those ideas with which you agree and can implement, great.
 Those are win-win situations.
 But for those suggestions that you don’t agree with, it’s still important to respond.
 Be adaptable and open-minded, and allow people to be heard.
 It’s demotivating to be shut down or not fully acknowledged.
 And when you disagree, be respectful and provide an explanation why.
 Being a part of the conversation and having input into decision-making can increase an employee’s sense of loyalty – even when they don’t get their way.

 It’s no secret that the pandemic sped up the acceptance and viability of the remote workforce.
 Firms were forced to adapt to a new normal with paralegals, attorneys, and support staff working from home.
-As restrictions are removed, some employees will want to come back to the office, and others will not.
-Firm management should carefully evaluate these, and all sincere requests, since employee motivation will be impacted by these decisions.
+As restrictions were removed, some employees wanted to come back to the office, and others did not.
+Firm management should carefully evaluate these preferences on an ongoing basis since employee motivation will be impacted by these decisions.

 At my firm, the viability of a remote workforce was quickly realized due to a committed staff and our stellar case management software.
 GrowPath’s cloud-based software enabled almost all of our firm to work from home during the pandemic.
 Its all-in-one platform gave attorneys and paralegals the ability to manage their cases remotely, allowed managers to monitor performance and caseloads, and let me identify and solve problems before they spiraled out of control.
 That led to better results and peace of mind for all – and a profitable year, in spite of the pandemic.